Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/get-started.rst

 The first tuple of choices we get in action phase is a tuple of ``ActionType``.
 The ``choices`` only contains feasible actions, so if ``ActionType.CAST_SKILL`` is not in choices, then player is unable to cast skill for some reason.
-(being frozen, or simply doesn't have dices for the skill)
+(being frozen, or simply doesn't have dice for the skill)

 After confirming we can cast skill, we tell the action generator about our choice, and get a new action generator to make the next choice.